mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 Abram called upon the name of the LORD. <sup>5</sup> And Lot, who went with Abram, also had flocks and herds and tents, <sup>6</sup> so that the land could not support both of them dwelling together;
 for their possessions were so great that they could not dwell together, <sup>7</sup> and there was strife between the herdsmen of Abram’s livestock and the herdsmen of Lot’s livestock.
->
-> <sup>8</sup> Then Abram said to Lot, “Let there be no strife between you and me, and between your herdsmen and my herdsmen, for we are kinsmen. <sup>9</sup> Is not the whole land before you?
+At that time the Canaanites and the Perizzites were dwelling in the land. <sup>8</sup> Then Abram said to Lot, “Let there be no strife between you and me, and between your herdsmen and my herdsmen, for we are kinsmen. <sup>9</sup> Is not the whole land before you?
 Separate yourself from me.
-If you take the left hand, then I will go to the right, or if you take the right hand, then I will go to the left.” <sup>10</sup> And Lot lifted up his eyes and saw that the Jordan Valley was well watered everywhere like the garden of the LORD....<sup>11</sup> So Lot chose for himself all the Jordan Valley, and Lot journeyed east.
+If you take the left hand, then I will go to the right, or if you take the right hand, then I will go to the left.”
+<sup>10</sup> And Lot lifted up his eyes and saw that the Jordan Valley was well watered everywhere
+like the garden of the LORD....<sup>11</sup> So Lot chose for himself all the Jordan Valley, and Lot journeyed east.
 Thus they separated from each other.
 >
 > --Genesis 13:2-7a, 8-10a, 11 (ESV)